Skip to main content

 The legal landscape of employer-sponsored wellness programs is a complex confluence of statutory frameworks, regulatory interpretations, and judicial precedents.
 At its core, the central tension lies in reconciling the public health objectives of promoting healthier lifestyles with the civil rights imperative of preventing discrimination.

 HIPAA’s nondiscrimination provisions, as amended by the Affordable Care Act (ACA), permit employers to offer incentives for participation in health-contingent wellness programs, provided certain criteria are met.
-These criteria include limits on the size of the reward, the requirement that the program be to promote health or prevent disease, and the provision of a reasonable alternative standard for individuals for whom it is unreasonably difficult or medically inadvisable to satisfy the initial standard.
+These criteria include limits on the size of the reward, the requirement that the program be reasonably designed to promote health or prevent disease, and the provision of a reasonable alternative standard for individuals for whom it is unreasonably difficult or medically inadvisable to satisfy the initial standard.

 The ADA, however, imposes a broader requirement that any wellness program involving disability-related inquiries or medical examinations must be “voluntary.”
 The definition of “voluntary” has been a subject of considerable debate and litigation, with the EEOC historically taking a more stringent view than the regulations issued under HIPAA.